Background pattern

 • muscle stiffness, side pain,

-• blood in the urine, incontinence (lack of control) when urinating, urgency to urinate, side or kidney pain,
+• blood in the urine, incontinence (loss of bladder control), urgency to urinate, side or kidney pain,

-• difficulty achieving or maintaining an erection, sexual dysfunction,
+• difficulty getting or maintaining an erection, sexual dysfunction,

 • flu-like symptoms,